• Skip to primary navigation

 There’s something communal about spreading newspaper down and pouring out a half bushel of piping hot steamed crabs onto the table.
 Watching everyone go to town, with more time spent talking and enjoying company than actually eating.

-Lucky for you, I made a guide on how to steam them so you too can enjoy all the fun of an old-fashioned picking.
+Lucky for you, I made a guide on how to cook crab by steaming them so you too can enjoy all the fun of an old-fashioned picking.
 And also, enjoying all of your hard-earned work like the perfect meat for crab cakes and pretty creamy crab bisque, and even omelets, but I am not biased at all.

 But, if you aren’t near the Chesapeake and don’t have a good honest blue crab shack nearby, can you re-create the experience or is it lost to those within driving distance of the Bay?